UriNeri/rolypoly/README.md

 For more details about the implementation status and roadmap please contact us directly or open an issue.

 ## Dependencies

+**📦 Modular Installation Available**: RolyPoly supports both quick setup (one environment for all tools) and modular installation (command-specific environments).
+The modular approach is particularly useful for software developers who want to integrate specific rolypoly features with minimal dependency conflicts.
+See the [installation documentation](./docs/docs/mkdocs_docs/installation.md) for details.

 Not all 3rd party software is used by all the different commands.
 RolyPoly includes a "citation reminder" that will try to list all the external software used by a command.
 The "reminded citations" are pretty printed to console (stdout) but are also written to a logfile.
 The bibtex file rolypoly uses for this is included in the codebase.

 <details><summary>Click to show dependencies</summary>